sonapraneeth-a/reboot-lanyon/source/_posts/2018-02-12-reboot-lanyon.md

 - Menus
     - Sidebar
     - Navigation bar
-- FontAwesome icons for navigation menu items
+- FontAwesome 5 icons for navigation menu and sidebar menu items
 - Blog posts
     - Sticky table of contents for the blog posts
     - Estimated time to read the post as well last modified date for the post
     - Sharing modules (facebook, gplus, twitter, linkedin etc.,) for all posts
-    - Search box for searching through posts based on key works
+    - Search box for searching through posts based on key words
-    - Option for scrolling long posts
+    - Option for scrolling to the top for long posts
 - Google Analytics for tracking